Rutland Island: Administration

 Politically, Rutland Island, along neighboring Rutland Archipelago, are part of Port Blair Taluk.

 Demographics

-There are 6 villages on the island: Rutland village, R.M.Point village, Bamboo Nallaha, Kichad Nallaha, Bada Khari and east jetty (Dani Nallah).
+There are 6 villages on the island: Rutland village, R.M.Point village, Bamboo Nallaha, Kichad Nallaha, Bada Khari and Dani Nallah.

-According to the 2011 census of India, the Island has 119 households, with 347 inhabitants, speaking Hindi, Bengali, Tamil.
-The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 64%.
+According to the 2011 census of India, the island has 119 households, with 347 inhabitants, speaking Hindi, Bengali, Tamil.
+The effective literacy rate is 64%.

 The island has 53 hectares of cultivated land, 237 cattle heads, 157 goats.

 Flora and fauna

-Rutland Island is rich in marine life with the shallow waters near the island having a good representation of smaller fish and coral.

-The vegetation of Rutland Island is similar to that of North Sentinel Island with dry sandy soils.
+Rutland Island is rich in marine life with the shallow waters near the island having a good representation of smaller fish and coral.The vegetation of Rutland Island is similar to that of North Sentinel Island with dry sandy soils.
 Although hilly, the island is overgrown with fairly open jungle and brush.

 Tourism

 Rutland Island offers an ideal base for training open water divers.

 Prominent tourist spots on the island include Jahaji Beach, Bada Balu, Manner Strait, Photo Nallah and Dani Nallah.